cppitems/cppitems/items/000/item.md

 # Exercise submission
 Each student has to submit the exercises (source code) **individually** (no group submissions).
-Submission is done by pushing the solution to a git-repository on https://tea.iue.tuwien.ac.at before the respective deadlines (user accounts are provided).
+Submission is done by pushing the solution to a git-repository on https://tea.iue.tuwien.ac.at before the respective deadlines.
+The user accounts use your 8-digit Matrikelnummer:
+- username: `e<Matrikelnummer>`  (e.g., e01234567)
+- initial pw: `<Matrikelnummer>`   (e.g., 01234567)

 The head of the `master` branch at the end of the submission period is considered as final submission.
 The names of the repositories must strictly follow this scheme:

 - `ex0` for EX0
 - `ex1.1`, `ex1.2`, `ex1.3` for EX1